Energy 20/20: Powering Cable's Success

-Developed as a multi-year campaign through the SCTE Energy Management Program, Energy 2020 aims to provide cable system operators with energy management standards, technology innovation, organizational solutions and training that look to help the cable industry meet Energy 2020’s goals.
+Energy 20/20 aims to provide cable system operators with energy management standards, technology innovation, organizational solutions and training that look to help advance the cable industry.

-Join the Industry Effort to Improve Energy Management by the Year 2020
+Join the Industry Effort to Improve Energy Management in the Cable Industry

 Leveraging the input of U.S. and international operators, SCTE has identified initiatives across five categories: Facilities, Plant, Operations, Technology, and Marketing/Regulatory.
 Join the SCTE Standards Program where members work together to take each initiative from concept through completion.